 Light it up

 Lighting is crucial in creating a pleasant mood for any room, most importantly the bedroom.
-There are only a few things worse than being woken up by a harsh, clinical light first thing in the morning.
+There are few things worse than being woken up by a harsh, clinical light first thing in the morning.
 Applying low lighting in your bedroom will help to create a dusk-like feel to your room in order to wind down.
 Turn off the main lights and use lamps instead, as they help to create warmth and intimacy in the space.
 Bedside lamps are perfect for creating an isolated sense of calmness around your bed.

 Photography credit to Distinctify